yiisoft/form/docs/label.md

 # Label widget

-Display label for field form.
+Displays label for a field form.

 ## Usage